-Under either process, if contaminants have or are likely to reach groundwater, a groundwater evaluation must be conducted to determine whether, and to what extent, groundwater is being or is likely to be used for any purpose, particularly as a drinking water source.
-Because the presence of public or private water wells, is a clear indication the water is being used, as part of an overall groundwater evaluation the risk-based corrective action processes require evaluating parties conduct a water well search at and near the site of contamination.
+Under either process, if contaminants have or are likely to reach groundwater, a groundwater evaluation must be conducted to determine whether, to what extent, and how groundwater is being or is likely to be used.
+Because the presence of public or private water wells is a clear indication groundwater is being used as part of an overall groundwater evaluation, the RBCA processes require evaluating parties conduct a water well search at and near the site of contamination.

-The list below identifies those sections of the Missouri Department of Natural Resource’s Risk-Based Corrective Action Process rule, 10 CSR 25-18.010, and the departmental and Tanks RBCA guidance documents where the water well identification requirements are found.
+The list below identifies those sections of the Missouri Department of Natural Resource’s RBCA Process rule, 10 CSR 25-18.010 and the departmental and Tanks RBCA guidance documents where the water well identification requirements are found.

-The identification of water wells is necessary in order to determine whether site-related contaminants are affecting, or have the potential to affect, a public or private water supply being used as a source of drinking water or for agricultural or industrial purposes.
-This information is critical to accurately assessing the risk associated with the contamination and collection of the information necessarily precedes the risk assessment.
+The identification of water wells is critical to accurately assessing the risk associated with groundwater contamination and collection of the information necessarily precedes the risk assessment.

 Specific Water Well Survey Requirements

 When evaluating actual and potential groundwater use and conducting well surveys, consultants and other environmental professionals should consider not only the potential for domestic use of groundwater (e.g., drinking and bathing), but also industrial, irrigation (both large scale agricultural and small scale watering of gardens), livestock and other potential uses.
-In some cases, even though a community water distribution system may be in place to provide water for domestic use at and in the vicinity of a site, local individuals might still use groundwater and might access the groundwater via hand dug and other shallow wells in addition to typical drilled and cased wells.
+In some cases, even though a community water distribution system may be in place, local individuals might still use groundwater and might access the groundwater via hand dug and other shallow wells, in addition to typical drilled and cased wells.
 Hand dug and other shallow wells are unlikely to appear in certification records and are most likely to be discovered only through door-to-door surveys.
-When conducting such surveys, questions should be fashioned to get information about both domestic and non-domestic uses of groundwater.
+When conducting such surveys, questions should be fashioned to obtain information about both domestic and non-domestic uses of groundwater.

 Department of Natural Resources Well Survey Information